Iwuh/Wycademy/README.md

+This project has been discontinued.
+It has been years since I have worked on this project, and at this point would require a near-total rewrite I have neither the time nor the energy for.
+On top of that, questionable API changes brought forth by Discord make me loath to get back into bot development, so I'm official throwing in the towel.
+Thank you for your patronage over my years of bot development.

 # Wycademy
 This is a Discord bot that provides information about monsters from Capcom's Monster Hunter series of video games.